 The ordinary assessment enacted by the Archbishop is intended to provide funds to carry on the foreseeable needs of the Church in the Archdiocese of Louisville.
 The dollars generated from the ordinary assessment are used to support the ministries of the Archdiocese of Louisville, including the regular operating expenses of the diocesan curia, and other Church-related organizations present in the Archdiocese.
-Upon consultation of the Priest Council and Finance Council of the Archdiocese, regional schools which are sponsored by parishes (jurdic persons) the rate of the assessment has been established at 4% of assessable school income.
+Upon consultation of the Priest Council and Finance Council of the Archdiocese, regional schools which are sponsored by parishes (juridic persons) the rate of the assessment has been established at 3.50% of assessable school income.

 The ordinary assessment is determined by taking the appropriate percentage times gross regional school income.
-Gross regional school income is defined as all of the income taken in by the school, including income taken in by school organizations.
+Gross regional school income is defined as all the income taken in by the school, including income taken in by school organizations.
 The only exceptions to the gross income rule are the following:

-• Regional School Fund Raising Events

-Only the net income (i.e., income after expenses) from regional fund raising events is reported as assessable income.
-This includes events such as school festivals, bingos, and special fund raising events such as card parties, dances or candy drives sponsored by school organizations.
-However, it does not include income generated from concession stands, organization dues, etc. as this gross income should be recorded as activity or auxiliary program income.

-- Grants and Subsidies Archdiocesan and Catholic Education Foundation grants and tuition assistance awards are not included in the regional school assessment calculation.
-Subsidies received from supporting parishes are not included in the regional school assessment as they are recorded as income by the supporting parish - Insurance Expense Recoveries Insurance expense recoveries are not included in the regional school assessment calculation.
+- Regional School Fund Raising Events Only the net income (i.e., income after expenses) from regional fund-raising events is reported as assessable income.
+This includes events such as school festivals, bingos, and special fund-raising events such as card parties, dances or candy drives sponsored by school organizations.
+However, it does not include income generated from concession stands, organization dues, etc. as this gross income should be recorded as activity or auxiliary program income. - Grants and Subsidies Archdiocesan and Catholic Education Foundation grants and tuition assistance awards are not included in the regional school assessment calculation.
+Subsidies received from supporting parishes are not included in the regional school assessment as they are recorded as income by the supporting parish. - Insurance Expense Recoveries Insurance expense recoveries are not included in the regional school assessment calculation. - Interest from Funds on Deposit with Archdiocese Interest earned on funds on deposit in the Archdiocese Deposit and Loan Fund is not included in the regional school assessment calculation.

-- Interest from Funds on Deposit with Archdiocese Interest earned on funds on deposit in the Archdiocese Deposit and Loan Fund is not included in the regional school assessment calculation. - The cafeteria USDA reimbursement is not included in the school assessment calculation.
+- Investment Income from Funds invested with the Catholic Foundation of Louisville Investment income earned on funds invested in the Catholic Foundation of Louisville is not included in the regional school assessment calculation. - The cafeteria USDA reimbursement is not included in the school assessment calculation.

-All other regional school income is considered assessable income, including, but not limited to the following;
+All other regional school income is considered assessable income, including, but not limited to the following: